heistp/irtt/README.md

 Definitely (in order of priority)...

-- Review programmatic panics so someone couldn't use one to bring the server down with a malformed packet
 - Implement server received packets feedback (to distinguish between upstream and downstream packet loss)
 - Calculate arrival order for round trips during results generation using